Joint authorship: Economic effect

 In the case of joint authorship, each author is the owner of not only the part he or she created but of the whole work.
 Every author can freely use the work and license it out for others to use it.
-A co-owner of a work of joint authorship does not require other authors' permission to use the work himself, and the other authors can't object to such a use.
+A co-owner of a work of joint authorship does not require other authors' permission to use the work himself, and the other authors can not object to such a use.

 If the license has been granted by one of the joint authors unilaterally, then the license fee collected, if any, must be shared appropriately with other joint authors.
 In the absence of an agreement determining how the license fee is to be shared, every joint author must receive an equal share irrespective of the amount of their individual contribution to the joint work.
 A joint author can sign a written statement in compliance with Section 204(a) to alter his ownership shares he is initially vested with.

 A joint author may also sue any third party for copyright infringement without asking other co-owners to join the litigation.

 Moreover, a joint author does not require other joint authors' consent to transfer his exclusive proportional interest in the work.
 However, a joint author cannot transfer all interest in the work without obtaining authorization from other co-owners, since that would result in "an involuntary transfer of the other joint owners' undivided interest in the whole".

 The interest of a joint author in a work of joint authorship is passed on to his heirs after his death, and not the other joint authors.
 Hence, in this regard, joint authorship in copyright law is similar to tenancy in common in property law and not a joint tenancy.